Last updated on August 3rd, 2022

 We enjoy the shopping vibe in Hoi An night market and didn’t buy here.
 There are loads of souvenirs but many repeated in various stalls.
 Worth walking through for something to do in Hoi An.

 Shop at Lantern Market

-Another must-see in Hoi An is spectacular Lantern Market inside the Hoi An Night Market.
-Hundreds of different colored lanterns decorate the street and illuminate the stalls, making it one of the most scenic market in Vietnam.
+Another must-see in Hoi An is the spectacular Lantern Market inside the Hoi An Night Market.
+Hundreds of different colored lanterns decorate the street and illuminate the stalls, making it one of the most scenic markets in Vietnam.

 You can buy traditional lanterns here which come in all different shapes and sizes.
-The lanterns are made of gorgeous Hoi An silk with super beautiful motifs, and stand out with amazing color combination.
+The lanterns are made of gorgeous Hoi An silk with super beautiful motifs and stand out with amazing color combinations.
 If you’re looking for an authentic Hoi An experience, then the Lantern Market is not to be missed!

 Celebrate Hoi An Lantern Festival

 The UNESCO Heritage Site brings back ancient traditions and celebrates the full moon with the world.
 Hoi An Lantern Festival runs on the 14th day of every lunar month from 17:30 to 22:00.
 All the lights in town are shut off and the streets will be lit with lanterns.
 Besides, floating lanterns are illuminated the Hoai River, creating a magical glow.